standardebooks/tools/README.md

 ## macOS users

 1. Install the [Homebrew package manager](https://brew.sh).
-Or, if you already have it installed, make sure it’s up to date:
+Or, if you already have it installed, make sure it’s up-to-date:

 	```shell
 	brew update